cocos/cocos-docs/en/engine/animation/animation-state.md

 # Animation State

-Animation clips describes animation data for specific kind of objects and do not bind to individual target object.
+Animation clips describes animation data for specific kinds of objects and do not bind to individual target object.
 When the animation got to be played, target object is bound to the animation clip, the playback state is so called animation state.
 Animation states are somewhat similar to a player, which for example pause and alter the speed of animation.

-Animation states are represented by [class `AnimationState`](../../../../api/zh/classes/animation.animationstate-1.html).
+Animation states are represented by [class `AnimationState`](../../../../api/en/classes/animation.animationstate-1.html).

 ## Playback Time